S0ph13Ann3/Distributed-Systems/HTTP Service/README.md

 ## ✩ OVERVIEW
-This assignment involves creating an HTTP web service that handles different HTTP verbs (GET and POST) and specific URI paths (/hello, /hello/<name>, and /test).
+This project involves creating an HTTP web service that handles different HTTP verbs (GET and POST) and specific URI paths (/hello, /hello/<name>, and /test).
 The service is containerized using Docker/Podman and listens on port 8090.

 ## ✩ KEY FEATURES
 - HTTP endpoints with specific behaviors: